This page was updated on 31 October 2022. To view changes, please see page updates

 Refer to Working with Aboriginal and Torres Strait Islander families to understand ways to engage and yarn respectfully with Aboriginal and Torres Strait Islander peoples.

-For more information about FPP and Aboriginal and Torres Strait Islander family led decision making during the I&A phase, refer to the Practice guide: Family participation program: Timely referral during an investigation and assessment.
+For more information about FPP and Aboriginal and Torres Strait Islander family led decision making during the investigation and assessment phase, refer to the practice guide Family participation program: Timely referral during an investigation and assessment.

 Decision making and participation in planning at intakeNext